 Accepting that the list was not exhaustive, the High Court cited Fullagar J in Blomley v Ryan[ where he considered that special disadvantage may be inferred from “poverty or need of any kind, sickness, age, sex, infirmity of body or mind, drunkenness, illiteracy or lack of education, lack of assistance or explanation where assistance or explanation is necessary”.
 No particular factor is decisive, and it is usually a combination of circumstances that establishes an entitlement to equitable relief[6

-Equitable intervention was justified in this case “not merely to relieve the [appellant] from the consequences of his own foolishness … [but] to prevent his victimisation”
+The equitable intervention was justified in this case “not merely to relieve the [appellant] from the consequences of his own foolishness … [but] to prevent his victimisation”

-The case illustrates the way in which equity will intervene in appropriate circumstances and look beyond signed documentation and commercial process to reveal the true nature of transactions to afford protection to parties under “special disadvantage.”
+The case illustrates the way in which equity will intervene in appropriate circumstances and look beyond signed documentation and commercial processes to reveal the true nature of transactions to afford protection to parties under “special disadvantage.”

-If you require advice or assistance with any of the matters raised in this article-please contact us.
+If you require advice or assistance with any of the matters raised in this article please contact us.

 The blog published by Rostron Carlyle Rojas Lawyers is intended as general information only and is not legal advice on any subject matter.
 By viewing the blog posts, the reader understands there is no solicitor-client relationship between the reader and the author.
 The blog should not be used as a substitute for legal advice from a legal practitioner, and readers are urged to consult RCR on any legal queries concerning a specific situation